 We ARE California Compliant; Our Commitment to Safety and Quality

 At Endicott Home Furnishings, we created Condo Sofa*, a line of smaller, customizable, high quality seating specifically for smaller spaces.
-We also order many larger scale furniture styles, but Northern New England customers needed smaller scale furniture to go into smaller homes.
-Since 2012, we have been making these styles in North Carolina without toxic chemical flame retardants.
+We also order many larger scale furniture styles, but our customers needed smaller scale furniture to go into smaller homes.
+Since 2012, we have been working with our partners in maufacturing in North Carolina without toxic chemical flame retardants.

 We regularly alter our Condo Sofa designs to accommodate a space, create a look, or fit a person's body (i.e. make sure the hips stay above knees, reduce seat depth for customers that need two feet on the floor with simultaneous strong lumbar support).
 While ergonomic fitting is best done in our store, we will add a skirt, modify cushions, or make a special size for remote or local consumers.